 Donate blood.
 Save a life

-If you are interested in donating plasma, please click here for the intake survey.
-A study coordinator will contact you with further information about how you can help.
-Please note that we can only accept plasma donations after you have been completely well with no symptoms for at least 14 days.
+If you are interested in donating plasma, please click here for additional information.
+Please note that we can only accept plasma donations after you have been completely well with no symptoms for at least 28 days.

 The UCLA Blood & Platelet Center does NOT test for COVID-19